Contguard/home-work/README.md

  all files created for the task should be included in the repo. please add some documents the showing the proccess . as mentioned , there shoudnt be any charge  but we're notresponsible for any charges .
-## it may be easier if you test everything manually, and then move each step, to the workflow (for your choice).

 ## dont hesitate to ask any questions  .
 ## take 3 days for the task .
 ## clean everything ! &  send me a link to the repo / zip file.